A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Materials and Methods

 where $f \in \{\mathrm{G_1},\mathrm{S},\mathrm{G_2},\mathrm{M}\}$.
 The following parameters have been used

 These values were selected to reflect typical cell‑cycle phase durations reported for mammalian cells, namely a dominant $G_1$ phase, an intermediate S phase, and comparatively shorter $G_2$ and M phases \cite{hall2006radiobiology, Alberts2015MBoC}.
-Upon completing M phase with an empty neighbour available, a cell divides symmetrically: one daughter remains at the parent vertex, and the other occupies the empty neighbouring site.
+Upon completing M phase with an empty neighbor available, a cell divides symmetrically: one daughter remains at the parent vertex, and the other occupies the empty neighboring site.